denigma/denigma/docs/main.rst

 It is noted that when FileZilla transferes data to a EC2 instance it results into a block of the internet connection.
-Possible another port such as 21 has to be prefered for connecting to an EC2 instance via sFTP.
+Possible another port such as 21 has to be preferred for connecting to an EC2 instance via sFTP.

 Customizing Django Admin